svmat/WebDevelopment/README.md

 # Dynamic Web Development

 Motivation:
-Create web site using popular frameworks and tools in modern web development such as:
+Create web application using popular frameworks and tools in modern web development such as:
 1. Angular
 2. HTML5
 3. JavaScript/TypeScript